-Our primary goal of research is to combine computational and experimental approaches to explore the electronic, electrochemical and catalytic properties of the nanomaterials, to develop the cost-effective route to synthesize and process advanced materials for biomedical, electronics, energy regeneration and storage applications.
+Our primary goal of research is to combine computational and experimental approaches to explore the electronic, electrochemical, and mechanical properties of novel materials, to develop cost-effective routes to manufacturing advanced materials for biomedical, electronics, energy regeneration and storage applications.

 A. Advanced Materials Synthesis and Processing

 Developing advanced materials by cost-effective routes is the key step for the various applications in electronics, energy conversion and storage.
 We have initiated or participated in the synthesis AND PROCESSINGof various nanomaterials such as graphene (Z. Yan, J. Lin et al. ACS Nano 2012 6(10), 9110-9117; Z. Yan, Y. Liu, J. Lin et al. JACS 2013, 135 (29), 10755–10762) and graphene-CNTs (R.K.
 Paul, Small 2010 6(20), 2309-2313), graphene-ZnO (J. Lin et al. Small ,2010 6(21), 2448-2452), vertically aligned graphene nanoribbons (C. Zhang, Z. Peng, J. Lin, et al., ACS Nano, 2013, 7 (6), 5151–5159), graphene quantum dots (R. Ye, C. Xiang, J. Lin et al., Nat.
 Commun.
 2013, 4, 2943), VO2 nanowires (J. Lin et al., Nano Lett., 2014, 9, 5445-5451) and WS2 nanoribbons (J. Lin et al., Adv.
 Energy Mater.
 2014, 4 (10), 1301875).
 Furthermore, nanomaterials can be produced in large scale, which extends their applications in additive manufacturing.
 The techniques involved in these projects include: